 Community Action Partnership of Ramsey & Washington Counties (the Organization) was established as a nonprofit corporation in 1965.
-The organization partners with people to overcome poverty in Ramsey and Washington counties in Minnesota through a variety of programs and initiatives.
-The Organization takes a threefold approach to its work: directly serving participants enrolled in programs; educating the public, community leaders, and policy-makers about the impact of poverty and the support that is needed; and transforming systems to eliminate barriers so that all community members can achieve their full potential.
+The organization partners with people to overcome poverty in Ramsey, Washington and Anoka counties in Minnesota through a variety of programs and initiatives.
+The organization takes a threefold approach to its work: directly serving participants enrolled in programs; educating the public, community leaders, and policy-makers about the impact of poverty and the support that is needed; and transforming systems to eliminate barriers so that all community members can achieve their full potential.
 To understand the current needs of the low-income community, the organization commissions a community needs assessment every three years.
-The Organization is primarily supported through federal and state government grants, supplemented by local grants, foundation grants, and donations to the organization.
+The organization is primarily supported through federal and state government grants, supplemented by local grants, foundation grants, and donations to the organization.

-Federal Head Start grants are the largest source of funding for the organization, comprising approximately 44% of total revenue for the years ending September 30, 2017 and 2016, respectively.
-Head Start and Early Head Start services provide comprehensive early childhood education and family services to families with children pre-natal through five years.
-The program promotes school readiness through educational, health, nutritional, social and parent services to children pre-natal through five and their families.
-During the fiscal year, approximately 1,550 families were served.
+Federal Head Start grants are the largest source of funding for the organization, comprising approximately 46% and 44% of total revenue for the years ended September 30, 2018 and 2017, respectively.
+Head Start and Early Head Start services provide comprehensive early childhood education and family services to families with children pre-natal through 5 years.
+The program promotes school readiness through educational, health, nutritional, social and parent services to children pre-natal through 5 and their families.
+During the fiscal year, approximately 1,500 families were served.

-Other significant federal and state grants fund additional low-income programs administered by the organization, including: Low Income Home Energy Assistance Program (LIHEAP) grants, Energy Conservation Program Weatherization grants, Community Services Block Grant and the Minnesota Community Action Grant.
+Other significant federal and state grants fund additional low-income programs administered by the organization, including: Low Income Home Energy Assistance Program (LIHEAP) grants, Energy Conservation Program Weatherization grants, Community Services Block Grant, and the Minnesota Community Action Grant.

-Energy Assistance is a health and safety program of funded by the federal government's Low Income Home Energy Assistance Program (LIHEAP) grant which helps with utility bill payments, crisis intervention when utility service shut-off is imminent, advocacy for utility consumer rights, and referrals to other support programs.
-Over 56,000 individuals were served during the program year through heat and crisis assistance.
-The program also covered the cost of repairing or replacing over 400 furnaces.
-Additionally Energy Assistance reached over 85,000 people by training local service providers and through community events, resource fairs, mass transit advertising, billboards, direct mail, and radio and newspaper ads.
+Energy Assistance is a health and safety program funded by the federal government's Low Income Home Energy Assistance Program (LIHEAP) grant contract which helps with utility bill payments, crisis intervention when utility service shut-off is imminent, advocacy for utility consumer rights, and referrals to other support programs.
+Over 19,000 households were served during the program year through heat and crisis assistance.
+The program also covered the cost of repairing or replacing approximately 425 furnaces.

-Energy Conservation and Weatherization program activities are supported by funding from the Federal Departments of Energy and Health and Human Services, plus utility conservation improvement program funds.
-The program performs energy audits on single and multi-family dwellings for low- income owners and renters, utilizing specialized staff which uses the latest energy conservation tools and techniques to perform the work.
+Energy Conservation and Weatherization program activities are supported by funding from the U.S. Departments of Energy and Health and Human Services, plus utility conservation improvement program funds.
+The program performs energy audits on single and multi-family dwellings for low-income owners and renters, utilizing specialized staff who use the latest energy conservation tools and techniques to perform the work.
 Work includes performing energy audits; repairing and replacing mechanical systems; and insulating and air sealing homes.
-The program helped over 336 participants by weatherizing over 160 homes in Ramsey.
-Washington and Anoka counties.
+The program weatherized over 120 homes in Ramsey, Washington, and Anoka counties during the fiscal year.